CCnova/Customers_Project/README.md

 Now execute the migrations to create the database structure: <br />
     python manage.py migrate <br /> <br />

-After installing the dependencies, you can populate the database with a pre-made script <br />
+After installing the dependencies, you can populate the database with a django management command <br />

-Running the populate script: <br /> <br />
+Running the populate command: <br /> <br />
   Open a terminal and run the command: <br />

-    python manage.py runscript load_customers
+    python manage.py load_customers

   This will make the application load data from the customers csv file located in customers/data <br />